ilg-deprecated/xpack.github.io-source/pages/xsvd/files/xsvd-json.md

 Nested clusters express hierarchical structures of registers.
 It is targeted at the generation of device header files to create a C-data structure within the peripheral structure instead of a flat list of registers.
 It is also possible to specify an array of a clusters using the `arraySize` property.

+Multiple identical clusters can be grouped in arrays.
+The size of the array is specified by the `arraySize` property.

 Multiple similar clusters sharing a common name can be defined as repetitions using the `repeatGenerator` property.

-Multiple similar clusters can also be grouped in arrays.
-The size of the array is specified by the `arraySize` property.

 The `repeatIncrement` property specifies the offset in bytes between two clusters.
 If not specified, the cluster size is used.